rubricreward/mr3/README.md

 ## ⚙️ Setup Instruction

 Python 3.12.11 or higher are recommended.
+It is recommended to install using `uv` for the following setup.

 To install core dependencies for inference and training with `LLaMA-Factory`:
-1. Run `pip install -e .` (or use `uv`) as it will automatically setup everything.
+1. Run `pip install -e .` as it will automatically setup everything.
 Details of dependencies are in `setup.py`.
 2. (Optional to reproduce training) Checkout to `src/training/LLaMA-Factory` and do `pip install -e ".[torch,metrics]"`

 To run inference with gpt-oss with vLLM (for reproducing baselines), you can run